 Having grown up partly in Melbourne, partly in India, and traveled widely as a kid (and adult too) I study and practice a big mish-mash of teachings.
-From the ancient scriptures and philosophies of India, to the metaphysical text 'The Course In Miracles', and Eastern and Western Philosophers.
-Foremost however, I am an initiated student and practitioner of Thich Nhat Hanh's Plum Village tradition of the Order of Inter-being.
+From the ancient scriptures and philosophies of India, Judeo-Christian and Comparative Relgions, and Eastern and Western Philosophers.
+Much of this was studied formally through Higher Education (I even wrote a chapter on philosophy in my PhD thesis) but more importantly, it has come from personal practice as a life-long student, Foremost I am an initiated student and practitioner of Thich Nhat Hanh's Plum Village tradition of the Order of Inter-being, and you'll see much of his teachings in my own.
 I practice and teach Yoga - not just 'asana' (the physical bendy bits), but the 8 limbed path, which includes ethics, service, and meditation.
 I also use nature interpretation, ecology, mindfulness and 'rewilding' practices, and good ol' environmental science.
 All of these practices together can be thought of as 'spiritual ecology'... practices that recognise that our ecological crisis, at its core, requires a spiritual response; a merge of the 'environmental' and the 'spiritual'.

 BEnvSc(EnvMgt) (Hons) PhD ADipYTT